Human Behavior - The Amygdala Hijack

 it is the least effected by genetics and most of it is environmental or epigenetic.

-When we consider all of these factors, it does make a case for some free will or rather ‘freedom in choice’.
-We could be presented with a set of choices that are predetermined and most of the time the choice we make does depend on our conditioning but if we can exercise some form of conscious thought process into the decision making, then I think we can to some extent override these natural triggers and forces.
-Anything that is driven by auto-pilot has zero free will but anything that happens in our awareness has some degree of free will and the ability to exercise that will obviously depend on our will power, intentions etc. So, we do have some freedom, the question is if we have the will to go with it?
+When we consider all of these factors, it does make a case for some free will — or rather, freedom in choice.
+We may be presented with a set of options that are largely predetermined, and much of the time our decisions reflect our conditioning.
+Yet if we can bring conscious thought into that decision-making process, we can, at least to some extent, override these automatic triggers and forces.
+Anything driven by autopilot has zero free will.
+But anything that happens in awareness carries some degree of choice — and the strength of that choice depends on our willpower, intention, and clarity of mind.

 Comments